 media of your choice without worrying about smearing the stamped image.
 The raised image also helps give a border-bumper to help contain messy coloring!

-damage (warping/peeling paper.)
+(warping/peeling paper.)
 As with any coloring media, paper quality will effect your results.
-I've had the best results with
+I've had the best results with smooth

-smooth cardstock such as PaperTrey Ink's "Stamper's Select", X-Press It Blending Card, and papers meant for marker coloring.
+cardstock such as PaperTrey Ink's "Stamper's Select", X-Press It Blending Card, and papers meant for marker coloring.
+Experiment

-Experiment with what you have first.
-Some papers will cause more ink bleeding around the edges of your coloring due to the
+with what you have first.
+Some papers will cause more ink bleeding around the edges of your coloring due to the loose paper fibers.

-quality of these markers are fantastic, each marker is refillable and each brush or chisel tip is replaceable.
-These are meant to
+of these markers are fantastic, each marker is refillable and each brush or chisel tip is replaceable.
+These are meant to last a

-last a lifetime, they are not disposable markers.
-They average about $3.50 to $5.50 per marker, but can be bought in sets with
+lifetime, they are not disposable markers.
+They average about $3.50 to $5.50 per marker, but can be bought in sets with coupons at

-coupons at JoAnn.com for the best deal I've found.
-I have had a complete set of Copic markers for over 7 years and they still
+JoAnn.com for the best deal I've found.
+I have had a complete set of Copic markers for over 7 years and they still work like new.

-work like new.
-I've had to refresh a couple of my favorite colors by adding a few drops of re-inker to the marker tips, but they are
+I've had to refresh a couple of my favorite colors by adding a few drops of re-inker to the marker tips, but they are amazingly air tight

-wide have different brush tips than the sketch and ciao.
-Sketch and originals fit Copic's airbrushing gun system, but if you're not
+have different brush tips than the sketch and ciao.
+Sketch and originals fit Copic's airbrushing gun system, but if you're not interested

 |Stamp your image with Memento dye ink pad.
 I have tried several other ink pads, including Versafine and Stazon,